-Lead across differences with clarity, humility, and skill.
+Lead across differences with humility, clarity, and skill.

 What do we mean by intercultural?

-These differences are not deficits to manage.
 They are assets to understand, honor, and engage.

 Assessment